Welcome to today's edition of the Rush 24-7 podcast.

 After making national headlines for a law on illegal immigrants, the Arizona legislature passed a bill yesterday that would ban ethnic studies programs in the state.

-It passed 32 to 26 in the State House.
+It passed 32 to 26 in the state house.

 It had been approved by the Senate a day earlier, now goes to the governor for her signature.

-The new bill would make it illegal for a screw district to teach any courses that promote the overthrow of the U.S. government, that promote resentment of a particular race or class of people, are designed primarily for students of a particular ethnic group, or advocate ethnic solidarity instead of the treatment of pupils as individuals.
+The new bill would make it illegal for a school district to teach any courses that promote the overthrow of the U.S. government, that promote resentment of a particular race or class of people, are designed primarily for students of a particular ethnic group, or advocate ethnic solidarity instead of the treatment of pupils as individuals.

 This is huge.

-It is possible that a state in this country can have a legislature with common sense.
+So it does appear here, folks, that we do have, it is possible that a state in this country can have a legislature with common sense.

 You can't teach anything that separates people by race.